Building accessible custom apps may be hard and for sure requires a lot of work. So why shouldn’t we use a component library to speed things up?

 I’ve done many projects from scratch in my career.
 We always want to start the development of a project fast to provide our client with a working, clickable version as soon as possible.
 But it always takes time to get the final designs from a designer.
 Sometimes it can only be done after rebranding, or after mood boards are selected.

-Before I found Chakra UI, I was mostly using (a CSS framework) and had been writing components on my own.
+Before I found Chakra UI, I was mostly using styled-components (a CSS framework) and had been writing components on my own.
 I’ve also tried many component libraries, but I would always abandon them after the end of a given project.

 So why did I make the switch?